-Met any one of the following: • The citizen parent adopted the child before his or her 16th birthday (or, in some cases, 18th birthday) and had legal custody of the child and resided with the child for at least two years; • The child was admitted to the U.S. as an orphan (IR-3) or Convention adoptee (IH-3) and the adoption was fully completed abroad; or • The child was admitted to the U.S. as completed abroad; or • The child was admitted to the U.S as an orphan (IR-4) or Convention adoptee (IH-4) to be adopted and the adoption was completed before his or her 18th birthday.
+Met any one of the following: • The citizen parent adopted the child before his or her 16th birthday (or, in some cases, 18th birthday) and had legal custody of the child and resided with the child for at least two years; • The child was admitted to the U.S. as an orphan (IR-3) or Convention adoptee (IH-3) and the adoption was fully completed abroad; or • The child was admitted to the U.S as an orphan (IR-4) or Convention adoptee (IH-4) to be adopted and the adoption . ,